msherif4/kodo/docs/source/intro.rst

-Kodo Tutorial
+Kodo Manual
 =============
-This is the Kodo tutorial in this document we will try to introduce users to the Kodo library.
+This is the Kodo manual in this document we will try to introduce users to the Kodo library.

 Platforms